-- There is a very well-separated state of the polar stratosphere, which occurs during the confluence of solar-cycle minimum and westerly QBO; we denote this state as the "least-perturbed state".
-This state is statistically distinguished from all other (perturbed) states at more than the 99% confidence level. - 2.
-Relative to this least-perturbed state, solar maximum warms the pole by a mean of approximately 4.6 °K (7.2 °K peak-to-peak) during wQBO and also during eQBO; both results are statistically significant at more than the 95% confidence level.
-The statistically significant discriminant spatial patterns of the warming take the form of the structure associated with Sudden Stratospheric Warmings.
+- 1) There is a very well separated state of the polar stratosphere, which occurs during the confluence of a solar cycle minimum and westerly QBO; we denote this state as the "least-perturbed state."
+This state is statistically distinguished from all other (perturbed) states at more than the 99% confidence level. - 2) Relative to this least-perturbed state, a solar maximum warms the pole by a mean of approximately 4.6 K (7.2 K peak to peak) during the wQBO and also during the eQBO; both results are statistically significant at more than the 95% confidence level.
+The statistically significant discriminant spatial patterns of the warming take the form of the structure associated with sudden stratospheric warmings. - 3) The above result shows that the solar cycle warms the polar stratosphere by the same amount regardless of the phase of the QBO.
+It then follows that the stratification of the data according to the phase of the QBO is not necessary in order to see the SC response, except for its necessity in defining the reference state. - 4) Relative to the least-perturbed state, easterly QBO also warms the pole by approximately 4 K but at a lower confidence level of 90%.
+This lowered significance may be due to the fact that the preconditioning of the SSW by a QBO may depend on the equa-

-- 3. The above result shows that the solar cycle warms the polar stratosphere by the same amount regardless of the phase of the QBO.
-It then follows that the stratification of the data according to the phase of the QBO is not necessary to see the SC response, except for its necessity in defining the reference state. - 4.
-Relative to the least-perturbed state, easterly QBO also warms the pole by approximately 4 °K but at a lower confidence level of 90%.
-This lowered significance may be due to the fact that the preconditioning of the SSW by QBO may depend on the equatorial wind at several height layers (Gray et al. 2001; Gray 2003).
-The spatial structure is also similar to that of SSW. - 5.
-Statistically significant results are obtained when perturbations are measured relative to the least-perturbed state.
-Previous confusions over possible reversals of solar-cycle warming or of the Holton-Tan QBO mechanism are now seen to arise from the comparison of one perturbed state with another perturbed state.
+- torial wind at several height layers (Gray et al. 2001; Gray 2003).
+The spatial structure is also similar to that of the SSW. - 5) Statistically significant results are obtained when perturbations are measured relative to the leastperturbed state.
+Previous confusion over possible reversals of solar cycle warming or of the Holton-Tan QBO mechanism are now seen to arise from the comparison of one perturbed state with another perturbed state.
 These differences are not statistically significant due to the similarity of each of the perturbations.
-In Figure 9, the differences between perturbed states are denoted by dashed arrows.
-Two-group LDAs between the perturbed states (not shown) show that there is an approximately 0.4 °K warming from SC-min/eQBO to SC-max/eQBO (i.e., SC perturbation during eQBO) and an approximately 0.3 °K cooling from from SC-max/wQBO to SC-max/eQBO (i.e., QBO perturbation during SC-max).
+In Fig. 9, the differences between perturbed states are denoted by dashed arrows.
+Twogroup LDAs between the perturbed states (not shown) show that there is an approximately 0.4-K warming from SC-min/eQBO to SC-max/eQBO (i.e., SC perturbation during eQBO) and an approximately 0.3-K cooling from SC-max/wQBO to SC-max/eQBO (i.e., QBO perturbation during the SC-max).
 The latter result (the small cooling) has been interpreted as a reversal of the Holton-Tan mechanism; however, both of these results have very low statistical significances and so the signs of the warming should not be taken seriously.